Usually single-day tours, but 2 -3-day tours available upon request at a discounted price.

 From your Hotel, train station, B&B or wherever you are staying in the Cotswolds.

 Sudeley Castle is set in its own 1200 acre estate in the proximity of the small market town of Winchcombe.
 The burial site of Katherine Parr, Henry V111's sixth wife, the castle was very prominent in history between the 1440s when it was built until the end of the 1500's - Richard 111, Henry V111, Lady Jane Grey, Elizabeth 1 and Charles 1 all feature in its history.
-The castle fell into ruins until the 19thC when it was saved by Victorian Glove makers the Dent family who introduced the remarkable collection of art furniture and textiles.
+The castle fell into ruins until the 19thC when it was saved by Victorian Glove makers, the Dent family, who introduced the remarkable collection of art furniture and textiles.
 The present owners remain in residence.
-The castle is a venue which has something for everyone - History, Splendour, 10 award-winning gardens, and a Pheasantry with 16 rare and endangered species.
+The castle is a venue with something for everyone - History, Splendour, 10 award-winning gardens, and a Pheasantry with 16 rare and endangered species.